-The Company aims to increase the ratio of female managers, which is approximately 7% as of FY2021, to at least 20% by 2030.
+The Company aims to increase the ratio of female managers, which was at the 8% level as of the end of FY2022, to at least 20% by 2030.
 The Company will raise awareness to further encourage the active participation of women and build an environment including programs which help them balance work and family life.